schrht/tmt-convert-utils/README.md

 - ./tests/smidetect.fmf
 - ./metadata (adding `repoRequires=automotive/include` if file exists)

-> The structure of the TMT file will match this example:
+> The conversion logic of the script is designed based on this example:
 > https://gitlab.com/redhat/centos-stream/tests/kernel/kernel-tests/-/tree/main/security/integrity/2063913

 What you need to do are inspect the files and modify the `runtest.sh`.
 For example including the helper functions and skipping some RHEL-only logics:

 ```
 # Enable TMT testing for RHIVOS
-. ../../../automotive/include/include.sh || exit 1
+. ../../automotive/include/include.sh || exit 1
+: ${OUTPUTFILE:=runtest.log}

+if ! kernel_automotive; then
     # Include rhts environment
-if ! kernel_automotive; then
     . /usr/bin/rhts-environment.sh || exit 1
 fi
 ```